codinglabsong/vanilla-gan/README.md

 ## Repository Structure
 - `src/vanilla_gan/` – core modules with data loading, model definitions and training logic.
+- `data/` – where datasets and runs would be generated
 - `scripts/` – helper script for launching training.
 - `notebooks/` – Jupyter notebook used for early experiments.